-Find Help on the management interface to know more about items.
+Find Help on the web management page to know more about items.

 6. Click Status to check whether you have successfully set up an IPv6 connection.
 The following figure is an example of a successful PPPoE configuration.

 Visit the FAQ section if there is no internet connection.